 We completed our hike with Gatklettur, a rock formation with a hole in it from which you can observe the Snaefellsjokull Glacier.

-I hope you liked my blog about Djupalonssandur Beach.
+I hope you liked my blog about the Djupalonssandur Beach to Dritvik Cove Hike blog.
 Let me know what you thought in the comments.

 DISCLAIMER: This post contains affiliate links.
 Clicking and buying from them will be at no additional cost to you but I will get a small commission.